The Double Standard: Children in Dog Parks vs. Dogs Out of Kids’ Parks

 Black and white photo of a sign in Toronto, Canada, that reads "No Dogs Allowed" in front of a playground.

 The author discusses the importance of safe dog parks and the potential dangers of mixing dogs and children in shared spaces.
 They highlight the issue of children entering dog parks, which can lead to stress and potential harm for both dogs and children.
 The author suggests stricter regulations for both dogs and children in public parks to ensure the safety and well-being of everyone.
+This discussion directly addresses the frequently asked question: Is it safe to bring a child to a dog park?

 A Comparative Analysis of Dog and Children’s Parks

 Fencing encloses dog and kid parks, creating controlled environments that protect children and dogs from hazards like running off.
 Instead, they can run all over in a restricted environment.
 These environments allow both children and dogs to safely release their abundant energy.
-Although similar, children and dogs have vastly different needs so the separation of these parks is very understandable to me.
-Both parks typically have posted sets of rules outside that parents or guardians review and agree to before entering the park.
+Although similar, children and dogs have vastly different needs, so the separation of these parks is very understandable to me.
+Both parks typically have posted sets of rules that parents or guardians review and agree to before entering the park.
 These rules often make sense and help to protect the community that is using them.
 This is great; everyone wins.
 At least this is what I had thought.
 However, is the idea of equality between Dog Park vs. Children: Rethinking Equality being addressed effectively?

 Examining Restrictions in Children’s Parks

 While walking my dog towards the dog park, I paused to read the sign at the children’s park.
 Most rules were clear, but one stood out: “No dogs Allowed”.
-This “No Dogs Allowed” sign reminded me of historical restrictions based on race, gender, and other factors, which I explore further in my other blog: A New Era of Advancing Basic Animal Rights.
+This “No Dogs Allowed” sign reminded me of historical restrictions based on race, gender, and other factors, which I explore further in A New Era of Advancing Basic Animal Rights.
 Was this speciesism, or a safety precaution?
 I am not arguing for allowing dogs in children’s parks.
 After all, she is terrified of children.
 But should dogs who like children also be restricted?
 Children can sometimes mistreat dogs due to a lack of education on proper dog handling.
 When scared or threatened, injuries can occur to both dogs and children.

 The Double Standard: Children in Dog Parks, Dogs Out of Kids’ Parks